sjmyuan/sjmyuan.github.io/_drafts/scala-practice-in-project.md

 > Note: JavaAppPackaging will enable DockerPlugin automatically

-Add `docker.sbt` which is used to build docker image for our app which is just like a Dockerfile written by Scala.
+Add `docker.sbt` which is just like a Dockerfile written in Scala.

 ```scala
 import com.typesafe.sbt.packager.docker.Cmd